alexniver/jk/README.md

-##  kj
+##  kk

-kj is a command line file share manager
+kk is a command line file share manager